The Best 7-Day Scotland Itinerary

 If you’re faced with the elements, the Skye Museum of Island Life can offer a brief and interesting reprieve.
 People have been living on Skye and battling the elements for centuries.
 This museum allows you to step back in time and wander through an actual Highland village.
 And get a cup of hot cocoa while you do so.

-Day 6 of your scotland trip itinerary – Loch Ness and Inverness
+Day 6 – Loch Ness and Inverness

 Say a tearful goodbye to the Isle of Skye and get ready for more Highland driving!
 By now you should have totally gotten used to driving on the left side of the road in the Highlands.